-Our users want to explore different topics about RPA tools, what are you interested in:
+Our users want to explore different topics about RPA tools, feel free to jump to the topic that interests you the most:

 - Learn about different types of RPA tools including their advantages and limitations